 By releasing the body, the mind is also released.
 Much of the tension from the body has been passed on from the mind.
 When the body is allowed to release so is the mind.

-by reducing cortisol – one of the bodies primary stress hormones and elevating serotonin levels, both long – term and short term.
+Yoga has shown to be effective in treating mental health by reducing cortisol – one of the bodies primary stress hormones and elevating serotonin levels, both long – term and short term.
 Serotonin is a big player in the anxiety and depression matrix.
 Low levels can expose us to anxiety and depression.